 Yes.
-For students to be eligible for a Fellowship, they have to take the bar at the earliest possible sitting, generally in July, before the start of the Fellowship.
+In order for students to be eligible for a Fellowship, they have to take the bar at the earliest possible sitting, generally in July, before the start of the Fellowship.

-If I held a permanent, full-time public interest attorney position before can I apply for the EJW Design-Your-Own Fellowship?
+If I held a public interest attorney position before can I apply for the EJW Design-Your-Own Fellowship?